angular/angular/aio/content/guide/updating.md

 {@a updating}
-## Updating your environment and apps
+## Updating your environment and applications

 To make updating easy, we provide complete instructions in the interactive [Angular Update Guide](https://update.angular.io/ "Angular Update Guide").